Gratuity Dilemma: Should We Count 5.5 or 5.8 Years for an Employee's Service?

 Dear Member,

-Plz see that if this employee had worked for five years continuously & in the sixth year if he has worked for more than six months then in that case he eligible to have gratuity from the employer for six years.
+Please note that if this employee has worked continuously for five years and in the sixth year has worked for more than six months, then they are eligible to receive gratuity from the employer for six years.

 Regards,